Southern Regional Family Support and Educational Gatherings

 The Family Engagement Newsletter is a resource for families, schools, and agencies to go to for family engagement news, success stories, recent research, statewide events, and online resources.
 To join, please fill out the registration form.

-The Southern Regional Center Wisclist provides an opportunity for families in the south and southwestern regions of Wisconsin to stay informed of training and workshops in the area.
-To join, send a blank email to firstname.lastname@example.org.
+The Southern Regional Center provides an opportunity for families in the south and southwestern regions of Wisconsin to stay informed of training and workshops in the area through a weekly Resource Roundup.
+To join, send an email to firstname.lastname@example.org.

 Wisconsibs works to connect siblings with resources for their lifelong journey through peer support programs, education, networking opportunities, leadership development and more.